unselles/SCP5K_SDK_Site/docs/uploading/index.md

 ### Official Discord Server

-Certain mods are uploaded directly to the official Discord server.
+While Nexus is recommended for mod uploads, there is a dedicated section for mods on the official Discord server.
+You can also promote your Nexus mods there.

 [SCP:5K Official Modding Server](https://discord.com/invite/9hVCJvFqFW)